github-education-resources/GitHubGraduation-2022/_data/Melvin-Abraham/Melvin-Abraham.md

 ---
 name: Melvin L Abraham
 institution: SRM Institute of Science & Technology
-quote: A capable developer is not guaged by their knowlege of technology but rather how they approach the obstacles
+quote: Capable developers are not guaged by their existing knowlege but rather how they deal with obstacles
 github_user: Melvin-Abraham
 ---